santonetti/SIGMA_neural_network/README.md

-# Atelier SIGMA Reseau de neurones
+# Atelier SIGMA Neural Network

 Code to create and train a neural network